Philippines Inheritance Guide for Sendai (仙台市)

 How much is inheritance tax on property in Sendai for Philippines nationals?

-Which law applies to Philippines inheritance in Japan?
+Which law applies to Philippines inheritance in Sendai?

-Do Philippines nationals need to pay inheritance tax in Japan?
+Do Philippines nationals need to pay inheritance tax on property in Sendai?

 Need Help with Inheritance in Sendai?